Worgav Principalities and Powers

 99. A human who can act as a Champion without a Guardian.
 (Freedom General — rare.).

-PN.
+NP.
 Reroll Game Master’s choice.

 PART VIII: PARTY FORMATION, MISSIONS & SUPPLY HUBS